The vegan food launches you need to know for Veganuary and beyond

 This isn’t just any vegan range, this is the M&S plant kitchen vegan range.
 Adding to its already 250-strong plant-friendly range, the retailer has added nine new vegan products to its roster for 2023.

 Sorting dinner, lunch and any snacking in between, vegan-eaters can feast on everything from main courses to condiments.
-Expanding its vegan pizza range, there’s a tempting chicken and pepper pizza (£4.75), or indulge in plant-based cheesy goodness with the new mac and greens (£4.25) dish while the victoria sponge cake (£3.75) has you sorted for dessert.
+Expanding its vegan pizza range, there’s a tempting chicken and pepper pizza (£5, Ocado.com), or indulge in plant-based cheesy goodness with the new mac and greens (£4.25) dish while the victoria sponge cake (£3.75, Ocado.com) has you sorted for dessert.

 Catering for all tastes, there’s also a thai green curry (£4.75, Ocado.com) on the line-up, as well as fried chicken seasoning (£1.50) that’s great for chips or potato wedges, a “chicken and chorizo” sandwich (£3.75) and nduja paste (£2) to spice up meal times.